Home inspection: North America

 In Canada and the United States, a contract to purchase a house may include a contingency that the contract is not valid until the buyer, through a home inspector or other agents, has had an opportunity to verify the condition of the property.
 In many states and provinces, home inspectors are required to be licensed, but in some states, the profession is not regulated.
 Typical requirements for obtaining a license are the completion of an approved training course and/or a successful examination by the state's licensing board.
 Several states and provinces also require inspectors to periodically obtain continuing education credits in order to renew their licenses.
+Unless specifically advertised as part of the home inspection, items often needed to satisfy mortgage or tile requirements such as termite ("pest") inspections must be obtained separately from licensed and regulated companies.

 In May 2001, Massachusetts became the first state to recognize the potential conflict of interest when real estate agents selling a home also refer or recommend the home inspector to the potential buyer.
 As a result, the real estate licensing law in Massachusetts was amended to prohibit listing real estate agents from directly referring home inspectors.
 The law also prohibits listing agents from giving out a "short" name list of inspectors.
 The only list that can be given out is the complete list of all licensed home inspectors in the state.

+In September 2018, the California state legislature passed Senate Bill 721 (SB 721), which requires buildings with specific conditions, such as having exterior elevated structures, to undergo inspections by licensed professionals.
+These inspections must be conducted by qualified individuals, such as structural engineering firms, and a detailed report must be issued.
+Failure to comply with these requirements can result in penalties for property owners.

 Ancillary services such as inspections for wood destroying insects, radon testing, septic tank inspections, water quality, mold, (or excessive moisture which may lead to mold), and private well inspections are sometimes part of home inspector's services if duly qualified.

 In many provinces and states, home inspection standards are developed and enforced by professional associations, such as, worldwide, the International Association of Certified Home Inspectors (InterNACHI); in the United States, the American Society of Home Inspectors (ASHI), and the National Association of Home Inspectors (NAHI)(No Longer active 10/2017); and, in Canada, the Canadian Association of Home and Property Inspectors (CAHPI), the Professional Home & Property Inspectors of Canada (PHPIC) and the National Home Inspector Certification Council (NHICC).

 Currently, more than thirty U.S. states regulate the home inspection industry in some form.